Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

-Finally, the hosts of GRB 031203 and GRB 050826 are on the high mass end of low-redshift GRB hosts and the host of GRB 050826 has a stellar mass that is beyond what is usually defined as a ``dwarf galaxy''. \cite{Watson10} classified the host of GRB\,031203 as a BCD due to its hard radiation field, high SF rate, relatively low mass and absence of large amounts of dust and considered it to be an analogue of high redshift star-forming galaxies.
-The host does show a clear rotation curve but a very low maximum velocity of only $\sim$25\,km\,s$^{-1}$.
-The masses derived from both the dispersion and the rotational velocity match very well but are considerably lower than the stellar mass derived.
-An explanation for this discrepancy would be a high inclination of the disk, however, the fact that the broad wind component should be strongest if the disk is seen face on, would argue against this possibility.
-With the lack of high resolution imaging for this galaxy it is difficult to determine its exact morphology.
-For the host of GRB 050826, any further conclusion on the dynamics is difficult as there is no high-resolution imaging available.
-Formally, the host of GRB 050826 is dispersion dominated, but the two narrow components complicate the applicability of this criterion as in the case of the host of GRB\,020903.The double component could be an indication for a merger and we do not have a clear velocity field, also M$_\mathrm{dyn,\sigma}$ is much higher than M$_\mathrm{dyn,rot}$ due to the ``artificial'' increase in width through the double component.
-However, even a double emission component is not necessarily related to a merger event, as can be seen in the host of GRB 100418A \citep{deUgarte18b} where the two emission components have very similar abundances, disfavoring a merger event.
+Finally, the hosts of GRB 031203 and GRB 050826 are on the high mass end of dwarf galaxies. \cite{Watson11} classified the host of GRB\,031203 as a BCD due to its hard radiation field, high SF rate and absence of large amounts of dust.
+The host does show a clear rotation curve but a very low v$_{\max}$ of only $\sim$25\,km\,s$^{-1}$.
+M$_\mathrm{dyn,\sigma}$ and M$_\mathrm{dyn,rot}$ match very well but are lower than the stellar mass.
+This could be due to a high inclination of the disk, however, the wind component is strong, which would speak for a relatively face-on system.
+With the lack of high resolution imaging it is difficult to determine its exact morphology.
+Formally, the host of GRB 050826 is dispersion dominated, but the two narrow components complicate the applicability of this criterion.
+The double component and absence of a clear rotation field could be an indication for a merger.
+Also M$_\mathrm{dyn,\sigma}$ is much higher than M$_\mathrm{dyn,rot}$ due to the ``artificially'' large $\sigma$ from the double component.
+Again, the lack of high-resolution imaging prevents further conclusions.